-In a time when we're seeing communities of women strengthen more than ever and finding a worldwide solidarity forged that grants a sisterhood between strangers from all walks of life, the idea of matriarchies becomes salient.
+In a time when communities of women seem to be strengthening more than ever, or at least the conversation around women's contribution to society and the myriad ways women come to power and empower the world around us, the idea of matriarchies becomes salient.
 Merriam-Webster defines a matriarchy as a social unit governed by a woman or group of women.
-It notes how "it isn't certain that a true matriarchal society has ever existed, so matriarchy is usually treated as an imaginative concept."
-Still, there are ancient communities we cite as being examples of matriarchal societies—whether the details are myth or merely not well-understood—as well as contemporary examples that are as close to matriarchal in nature as we've come.
+It also notes how "it isn't certain that a true matriarchal society has ever existed, so matriarchy is usually treated as an imaginative concept."
+Still, there are ancient communities widely considered examples of matriarchal societies—whether the details are myth or just misunderstood—as well as contemporary examples that are as close to matriarchal in nature as we've come.

-Below, we take a look at matriarchal societies through the ages, from ancient times to today, examining the ways in which women ruled and continue to rule.
+Below, we take a look at matriarchal societies through the ages, from ancient times to today, and examine the ways in which women ruled and continue to rule.

-"The Nubians [have] an unusually high number of ruling queens, especially during the golden age of the Meroitic Kingdom," writes Tara L. Kneller in Neither Goddesses nor Doormats: The Role of Women in Nubia.
+"The Nubians [have] an unusually high number of ruling queens, especially during the golden age of the Meroitic Kingdom [or modern day Sudan]," writes Tara L. Kneller in Neither Goddesses nor Doormats: The Role of Women in Nubia.
 "Although ruling queens, in themselves, may not be unusual, the portrayal of Nubian queen is exceptional."
-Kneller describes a panel on display at the 1993 exhibit Nubia: Egypt's Rival in Africa depicting a queen smiting her enemies and notes that women in Nubia exercised significant control.
+Kneller describes a panel on display at the 1993 exhibit Nubia: Egypt's Rival in Africa depicting a queen smiting her enemies and notes that women in Nubia exercised significant control over society.

 Nubian warrior queens fought for the interest of the Nubian/Kushite empire, and many Nubians worshipped the queen of all goddesses, Isis.